adambauman/neuromancerdash/README.md

 Inspired by JayzTwoCents' external monitor panel: https://www.youtube.com/watch?v=RTdniu3gn3Y

 # Hardware
 Neuromancer Dash will run on anything with an external display that's capable of running pygame 2.0.0.
 For my dashboard I'm using a Raspberry Pi Zero W and 5" 480x320 HDMI LCD panel.
+The files required to customize and print your own mount are included in the **hardware_support** directory or can be found on Thingiverse: https://www.thingiverse.com/thing:4708587

 ![InstalledThumbnail](hardware_support/installed_thumb.jpg)